aosborne13/malaria-popgen-toolkit/README.md

 # malaria-popgen-toolkit
 A collection of reproducible population genomics workflows for *Plasmodium* species, designed to support transparent, accessible, and scalable malaria genomic analysis.

+*Tools and documentation were made for WGS data.
+Amplicon sequencing is technically not supported at the moment but many of these tools should be compatible with it.*

 ## Installation and Prerequisites
 This toolkit has been formatted to interpret and analyse whole genome sequencing (WGS) data that has been processed using an open access *ngs-pipeline* toolkit designed by **VivaxGEN**, available at: